Fulgione-group/ParaMask/README.md

-        --missingness $MAX_MISSINGNESS_PROPORTION  #float, default = 0.1: no missing sites allowed --verbose #Verbose shows current steps of ParaMask, fitting process of VGAM, default is false --ID $RUN_ID #ID for ParaMask_EM_run, will be used in file naming
+        --missingness $MAX_MISSINGNESS_PROPORTION  #float, default = 0.1: no missing sites allowed --verbose #Verbose shows current steps of ParaMask, fitting process of VGAM, default is false --ID $RUN_ID #ID for ParaMask_EM_run, will be used in file naming --chrom $CHROMOSOME #Use a specific chromosome only, default: all chromosomes --noRRD #do not use RRD to classify uncertain, defaut: True